-This walking tour explores the history of the Black Rock foreshore from its geology and foreshore fauna and flora to Aboriginal occupation to early settlers to contemporary society and how the landscape and structures have changed over time in response to changing needs and populations.
+This walking tour explores the history, geography and indigenous landscapes of the Black Rock foreshore from its geology and foreshore fauna and flora to Aboriginal occupation to early settlers to contemporary society.
+We discover how the landscape and structures have changed over time in response to changing needs and populations.

-Meeting place: Meet in the upper (not lower) car park of Cerberus Way, corner Beach Road, Sandringham.
-Cernerus Way leads to Black Rock Yacht Club and marina.
+Meeting place: Meet in the upper (not lower) car park corner Cerberus Way and Beach Road, Sandringham.
+Cerberus Way leads to Black Rock Yacht Club and marina.

 Thanks for yesterday, the 100 students have learnt so much and your lovely humour meant they had a fabulous time!
-Gill, East Bentleigh Primary School, August 2015
+Gill, East Bentleigh Primary School

-From the days of the Boon wurrung people to the present day, Half Moon Bay has been a valued gathering place.
-It shows evidence of the occupation of the Boon wurrung through protected camping locations or middens in the dunes, which contain shells and charcoal from cooking fires.
+From the days of the Boon Wurrung people to the present day, Half Moon Bay has been a valued gathering place.
+It shows evidence of the occupation of the Boon Wurrung through protected camping locations or middens in the dunes, which contain shells and charcoal from cooking fires.
 On our tours we demonstrate how the Indigenous flora provided a wide range of food, tools and medicine for the Boon Wurrung and the early colonists and even the modern era.